-In the general admission seats, many people staked a claim on the lawn with chairs and blankets.
+In the gener ebony porn al admission seats, many people staked a claim on the lawn with chairs and blankets.

 Danville Police Lt.
 Mike Mondul was off duty Thursday night and was fortunate enough to win tickets to the Boston concert.
 He and several young children tossed a football in the back of the lawn area while Boston serenaded them from the stage.